Worldwide Guide to Women in Leadership

 Born as Pfalzgräfin bei Rhine, and as Reichsfürstin (Princess of the Realm) she had the right of vote in the College of the Prelates of the Rhine, which held one joint vote in Ecclesiastical Bench of the Council of Princes in the Imperial Diet of the Holy Roman Empire.

-Ca. 1120-30 Ruler Al-Hurra Alam al-Malika of Zubayd (Yemen)
+Circa 1120-30 Ruler Al-Hurra Alam al-Malika of Zubayd (Yemen)

-A singer or slave of the king Mansur ibn-Najah (Ca. 1111-23), who was so impressed by her political astuteness that he placed her in charge of the realm's management and "made no decisions without consulting her".
+A singer or slave of the king Mansur ibn-Najah (circa 1111-23), who was so impressed by her political astuteness that he placed her in charge of the realm's management and "made no decisions without consulting her".
 In 1123 his vizier Mann Allah poisoned him, but Alam continued to govern but she never had the Khutba proclaimed in her name at the Friday night prayer.
 Zybayd was a principality in western Yemen near San'a, with whom it was in a perpetual state of war.
 The title of al-hurra was bestowed on women who were active in politics, but did not denote Queenship.

-Ca. 1121-50 Sovereign Countess Tiburge I of Orange (France)
+Circa 1121-50 Sovereign Countess Tiburge I of Orange (France)

 Succeeded father Rimbaud II and reigned together with husband, Guillaume I d'Omélas (d.
 1156).
 In 1150 they were succeeded by their son Rimbaud III.